Select the service type to get started.

 Overall, most in-sink disposals last about 10 years.
-In the second decade of operation, you’ll likely start to notice the disposal slowing down, the blades dulling more frequently, or the under-sink unit starting to leak.
-Or, the system might stop working altogether.
-These are all signs that it’s time to replace the garbage disposal sooner than later.
+In the second decade of operation, your disposal will begin to slow down, the blades will dull and the under-sink unit may start to leak.
+Eventually, the disposal will stop working completely, and you’ll need to replace it.

 If you’re having problems with your garbage disposal, Southern Air is here to help.
 When you need garbage disposal assistance in Southern Louisiana, our team can provide any repairs necessary to fix your system.
 We can also remove your old, broken disposal and replace it with a new one.
 Schedule an appointment today for all of your plumbing needs!